- Don't miss out on REI's current sale - shop now and save on all your outdoor gear needs!

 She's right there: Neither R1 or R2 is wind or water proof (as I already explained before in this post).

-An additional difference some of you might care about
+An additional R1 vs R2 difference some of you might care about

-Another important point is that the thumb holes are available in R1 Pullover Hoody [Men's] model only:
+Another important point is that the thumb holes are available only on the R1 Pullover Hoody [Men's]:

 Conclusion